machanism-org/machai/ghostwriter/src/site/markdown/act.md

 # Act

 An Act is a reusable task definition for Ghostwriter.
-It stores instructions, prompt templates, and runtime options in a TOML file so you can start a task by name instead of rewriting the same request every time.
+It lets you save instructions, prompt templates, and runtime settings in a TOML file, then start that task by name later.

-Acts are processed by `ActProcessor`.
-This class loads Act files, merges inherited values, applies configuration properties, prepares prompts, supports multi-step episode flows, and runs Ghostwriter with the resulting settings.
+This feature is implemented mainly by `ActProcessor`.
+That class reads act files, merges inherited values, applies prompt defaults, supports multi-step episode flows, and then runs Ghostwriter with the resulting configuration.

-## What an Act does
+## What an Act is for

+Acts are useful when you want to:

+- reuse the same task many times,
+- standardize common workflows,
+- give Ghostwriter predefined instructions,
+- switch between simple one-step tasks and guided multi-step tasks,
+- customize behavior without rewriting the full request each time.

+In simple terms, an Act works like a named recipe for Ghostwriter.

+## Main Act properties

-An Act can define:
+An Act file can define properties such as:

 - `description`: a short explanation of the act.
-- `instructions`: the main rules and behavior for the AI.
+- `instructions`: the main behavior and rules for the AI.
-- `inputs`: the prompt template used to build the final request.
+- `inputs`: the prompt template or prompt list used for execution.
-- `prompt`: a default user prompt used when no prompt text is supplied.
+- `prompt`: a default prompt value used when the user does not provide one.
-- `basedOn`: a parent act used for inheritance.
+- `basedOn`: the parent act used for inheritance.
-- `gw.*` properties such as scan directory, recursion, model, thread count, and interactive mode.
+- `gw.*` settings such as scan directory, recursion, thread count, model, or interactive mode.
-- other properties that are passed into the runtime configuration.
+- other custom properties that are passed into the configurator.

-When you start an Act, Ghostwriter usually follows this flow:

-1. Read the requested act name.
-2. Separate the act name from any additional prompt text.
-3. Load the Act from built-in resources, a custom act location, or a direct TOML file path or URL.
-4. Resolve inheritance with `basedOn`.
-5. Merge parent and child values.
-6. Apply prompt formatting and runtime configuration.
-7. Process the selected files or directories.

-## Where Acts are loaded from

-Ghostwriter can load Acts from:

-- built-in classpath resources under `src/main/resources/acts`,
-- a user-defined act directory or URL base,
-- a direct TOML file reference.

-Important details from `ActProcessor`:

-- Built-in and user-defined acts with the same name can both participate in the final result.
-- A user-defined act can extend or override a built-in act.
-- If the requested name ends with `.toml`, Ghostwriter treats it as a direct TOML file reference.
-- A direct TOML path or URL bypasses normal classpath hierarchy lookup for that act name.
-- Remote TOML loading is supported for HTTP and HTTPS act locations.

-## Basic Act structure

-A simple Act file can look like this:
+A very small Act can look like this:

 ```toml
 description = '''